-Working as a nurse is a diverse, challenging and rewarding career path that enables you to make a real difference in people's lives.
+Working as a Nurse is a diverse, challenging and rewarding career path that enables you to make a real difference in people's lives.
 Registered General Nurses (RGNs) are the backbone of the NHS, acting as carers, clinicians and leaders all rolled into one.

-If the thought of helping others by delivering essential patient care excites you, you might be wondering how to get started and whether you can train to be a nurse on the job.
-In our latest insights piece, we delve into everything you need to know about what nurses do and the various routes into a nursing career.
+If the thought of helping others by delivering essential patient care excites you, you might be wondering how to get started and whether you can train to be a Nurse on the job.
+In our latest insights piece, we delve into everything you need to know about what Nurses do and the various routes into a nursing career.

 What does a Registered General Nurse (RGN) do?